Abuse & family violence

 It's a good idea to ask a friend, advocate, or victim service worker to help you make a safety plan.
 VictimLinkBC can help you get started on your safety plan.
 They offer confidential support to people experiencing abuse.
 Call 1-800-563-0808 (24 hours).

-See also the publication Live Safe, End Abuse to find out how to start a safety plan, and how to protect yourself at home, protect yourself if you leave, and protect your children.
+See also the resource Live Safe, End Abuse to find out how to start a safety plan, and how to protect yourself at home, protect yourself if you leave, and protect your children.

 Why you might stay